IceBerge421/markdown-cv/index.md

 <div class="item" id="pubs" markdown="1">

 `2023`
 Cote, Amanda (chair); **Berge, PS**; Dashiell, Steven; Trammell, Aaron.
-(Forthcoming March 2023). "'Hack It ‘Till It’s Yours'?
+(March 2023). "'Hack It ‘Till It’s Yours'?
 Learning to 'Unplay' Dungeons & Dragons".
-To be presented on "Dice-y Interventions: Dungeons & Dragons, Identity, and Challenges to Inclusive Representation" at the Society for Cinema and Media Studies 2023 confernece.
+Presented on "Dice-y Interventions: Dungeons & Dragons, Identity, and Challenges to Inclusive Representation" at the Society for Cinema and Media Studies 2023 confernece.
 Denver, CO.

 `2023`
 Thach, Hibby (co-chair) and Haimson, Oliver; Gass, Arianna (co-chair); Schmalzer, Madison and **Berge, PS**; McLaren, Jack.
-(Forthcoming, 2023). "'We really just pressed buttons': Trans Vectors of Desire, Arbitrary Code Execution, and Unplaying Zelda in Triforce%".
-To be presented on "Trans Play and the Boundaries of Game Studies" at the Society for Cinema and Media Studies 2023 confernece.
+(March 2023). "'We really just pressed buttons': Trans Vectors of Desire, Arbitrary Code Execution, and Unplaying Zelda in Triforce%".
+Presented on "Trans Play and the Boundaries of Game Studies" at the Society for Cinema and Media Studies 2023 confernece.
 Denver, CO.

 `2022`
 **Berge, PS**; Cox, Daniel; Murray, Jack; & Salter, Anastasia.
 (December 2022).
 “Adventures in TwineSpace: An Augmented Reality Story Format for Twine."
 Presented at the International Conference on Interactive Digital Storytelling 2022, Santa Cruz, California.
 In-Person Event.